accessibility-luxembourg/a11yStatementGen/README.md

 # a11yStatementGen

-**a11yStatementGen** is an accessibility statement generator which has been developed to generate accessibility statements in Luxembourg.
+**a11yStatementGen** is an accessibility statement generator which has been developed to help public sector organisations in generating accessibility statements in Luxembourg.
 It is able to generate an accessibility statement in four languages: luxembourgish, french, german and english.
 One instance of this software is usually deployed at this address: https://accessibilite.public.lu/fr/tools/decla.html